Glossary of religious and spiritual terms

 - Sephardi: Jews who are descended from

-who lived in Spain and Portugal.
+who once lived in Spain and Portugal.
 See also Ashkenazi.

 - Septuagint: A Greek translation of the Hebrew Scriptures,